Meet

 While driving on a seaside road on my way back from a failed visit to the lighthouse at Cape d’Or, I realized that my purpose was to guide people home.
 Soon after, I asked myself a simple question that changed everything.

-The Question that Unlocked the Future
+The Question that Changed Everything

-“What am I doing?”
+“What am I actually doing?”

 The answer?
 I was coaching and writing.
 At that moment, I decided to stop pretending that I didn’t know what to do with my life and go all in.